DJI Spark 2

 - More Flight Modes: Yes, the Spark added some new flight modes, but it also took some away.
 The new flight modes are definitely a limiting factor on the Spark.
 We’d love to see DJI unlock flight modes that are currently available on the Mavic and Phantom models.

 - Lightbridge Connection: Switching to Lightbridge technology will reduce lag and extend the range.
 It would be another great reason to add the remote, which we already recommend you get with your Spark.
+While this may or may not happen we do expect a better connection, again similar to what we see on the Mavic Air.

 - A Better Gimbal: The 2-axis gimbal has some limitations.
 It doesn’t have quite enough travel.
 In fact, the downward angle is only 85-degrees.
 We expect the gimbal to be improved and the first thing it needs is the ability to look a full 90-degrees downward.
 We would also like to see the ability for the user to be able to slot down the gimbal pitch rates.
 Sure we’d love a 3-axis gimbal, but we aren’t sure that’s in the cards for the Spark 2, maybe the Spark 3… If they can’t squeeze in a third axis, at least DJI could add some more roll and pitch angle so the drone can be flown in sport mode with complete gimbal stabilization.
+It will probably be better protected like the Mavic Air.

 - Easier to Use: Yes, the Spark is pretty easy to use, but switching from phone control to remote control is an absolute pain.
 This could certainly be improved.
 A simple switch for turning WiFi on and off would work, that’s what the Mavic has.

-Two Unlikely But Game-Changing Options
+Two Unlikely But Game-Changing Spark 2 Options

 - 360-degree Camera: Ok, these two options most likely aren’t coming, but they should.
 360-degree technology is getting better every day.
 There isn’t a cooler video than a 360-degree video from the sky.